 Repayment Holidays– Coronavirus (COVID-19) impacted customers

-If you’ve already taken six months repayment holiday and are continuing to experience financial difficulty, we’re still here to help.
-Please complete an income and expenditure form and we’ll get back to you within five working days.
-Alternatively, please call us on 0345 835 3374.
+If you continue to be impacted by COVID-19 and you are experiencing financial difficulty please complete an income and expenditure form and we’ll get back to you within five working days.
+Alternatively, you can call us on 0345 835 3374.
 We’re here from 8am – 7.30pm Monday to Friday (except bank holidays) and 8am – 12.30pm on Saturdays.
-Please be aware that our phone lines are busier than usual, and you might have a longer wait.

 You don’t need to make any payments during your repayment holiday, but we would encourage you to make some payments towards your mortgage if you are able to do so.
 This will not impact your repayment holiday request. * If your account is in arrears, any payments you make towards your mortgage during your repayment holiday will reduce your arrears balance first before reducing your deferred monthly payment(s) and interest charged.

 If you are worried about money or debts, setting yourself a realistic budget may help.
 Make a list of your debts and work out which ones are highest priority and which are less important.
 For most people, it makes sense to pay essential expenses and priority debts before any discretionary expenses or non-priority debts.